« Previous Page

 that the area can be noted.

-You usually stand during a mammogram.
+For a standard or digital mammogram, you usually stand during the test.
 One at a time, your breasts will be placed on a flat

 against your breast to help flatten out the breast tissue.
 Very firm